Skip to content

 (null)*** 1717051153966272768

-Ensure the NSDictionary parameters passed to the SDK meet the following requirements:
+Confirm that the NSDictionary type parameters passed to the SDK meet the following requirements:

-It is recommended to use NSString for all key-value pairs.
+It is recommended to use NSString for both keys and values.

 1. Investigate network and load issues with devices uploading data and datakit devices.

-• Ensure SDK initialization is completed before a crash occurs
+• Ensure that the SDK initialization is completed before the crash occurs.

-• Check if other third-party components with crash capture capabilities are used; if so, initialize FTMobileSDK after these components
+• Check if other third-party components with crash capture functionality are used.
+If so, initialize FTMobileSDK after these components.

-The SDK uses UNIX signals and Mach exceptions to capture crashes, both of which are affected by Xcode's default Debug executable.
-It intercepts these exceptions before the SDK does.
-Therefore, to capture crashes during debugging, manually disable the Debug executable feature or test without Xcode connected.
-Note: Disabling Debug executable will disable breakpoint debugging.
+The SDK uses UNIX signals and Mach exceptions to capture crashes.
+Both of these methods are affected by the default Debug executable setting in Xcode.
+They intercept these exceptions before the SDK captures them.
+Therefore, if you want to capture crashes during debugging, you need to manually disable the Debug executable feature or test without Xcode connected.
+Note: After disabling Debug executable, breakpoint debugging will no longer work.

 troubleshooting_debug_executable